mattyoung101/tamara/README.md

 Finally, to run the fuzzing suite, just go to the build directory and run `../tests/fuzz/verismith.sh`.

-To run the regression test suite, you will need the Python `pyyaml` and `colorama` packages.
+To run the regression test suite, you will need the Python `pyyaml`, `colorama` and `yaspin` packages.
 Then, from the build directory, invoke `../tests/regress.py`.
 The specific tests to run are defined in `tests/regress.yaml`.

 ## Compiling papers
 This repo also includes various papers including the proposal draft, presentation slides, and the actual